 The ethical ketamine clinician upholds all of the responsibilities of their professional license with respect to all aspects of their clinical practice, including informed consent, record-keeping, professional boundaries, confidentiality, and general professional conduct.

 The ethical ketamine clinician aspires to be compassionate, thoughtful, honest, and forthright in all of their personal and professional communications.

 The ethical ketamine clinician actively tries to make therapeutic ketamine accessible to members of the community who do not have the financial resources to pay for the treatment that they need.

 The ethical ketamine clinician is honest and transparent in marketing their services.
-They rigorously adhere to the FDA guidelines about advertising, and their advertising claims are supported by the research literature.
+They rigorously adhere to the FDA guidelines about advertising, and their clinical and advertising claims are supported by the research literature.